dmatscheko/sslserver/README.md

 development with unprivileged ports.
 The `-child` flag is used internally by the parent to start the server child; don't pass it yourself.

+## Installing on a Linux server

+Build the static binary (cross-compiling works from any machine, e.g.
+`GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o sslserver .`) and give
+it a directory of its own — the config, web root, certificate cache and log are all created next to the binary, so that one directory holds everything:

+    sudo mkdir -p /opt/sslserver
+    sudo cp sslserver /opt/sslserver/
+    sudo /opt/sslserver/sslserver    # creates config.yml and www_static/; stop with Ctrl-C

+Put your content into `/opt/sslserver/www_static/<your-domain>/`, set `acme-email` in the config, and make sure the domain's DNS points at this server and ports 80/443 are reachable.
+To start it on boot, create `/etc/systemd/system/sslserver.service`:

+    [Unit]
+    Description=sslserver static web server
+    After=network-online.target
+    Wants=network-online.target

+    [Service]
+    ExecStart=/opt/sslserver/sslserver
+    Restart=on-failure

+    [Install]
+    WantedBy=multi-user.target

+Then run `sudo systemctl enable --now sslserver`.
+The `Restart=on-failure` also covers a crashed server child, because the parent exits with it.
+Logs end up in `/opt/sslserver/server.log` and in `journalctl -u sslserver`.

 ## Configuration

 Both processes read the file.
 Unknown or misspelled keys are rejected at